CipherSecurityLab/CipherMQ/README.md

 3. Follow our coding standards and include tests

 For major changes, please open an issue first to discuss your proposed changes.
 ## License
-This project is licensed add licensed under the MIT License.
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.